Linda Strawberry: Career

 She spent some time working as a recording engineer, most notably working on Sarah Mclachlan's Afterglow (2002) which has since sold over 4 million copies.

-In, 2001 she performed with Djali Zwan (the second, acoustic incarnation of Corgan's Zwan project), appearing on the soundtrack to the movie Spun; she is the lead singer on the version of "Love to Love" from that soundtrack.
+In 2001, she performed with Djali Zwan (the second, acoustic incarnation of Corgan's Zwan project), appearing on the soundtrack to the movie Spun; she is the lead singer on the version of "Love to Love" from that soundtrack.
 Strawberry was signed to Chrysalis Records with a publishing development deal from 2004 to 2006.

 She started her own label called Lovely Chaos Records, on which she released The Lost Record EP in August 2007, and Lip Distortion in 2009.

 She has appeared on The Jimmy Chamberlin Complex album Life Begins Again, and on the soundtrack of 2002 movie Spun as well acting as an engineer on Sarah McLachlan's latest record.
 She has worked with Bjorn Thorsrud, Alan Moulder, Bon Harris.
 She sang a duet with David Coverdale on his 2001 solo record Into the Light.
 She appeared with Billy Corgan on the last Bozo the Clown Show.
 She was also active as a production assistant to the Zwan project.

 August 2009 Strawberry joined Billy Corgan, Dave Navarro, Mark Tulin, Mike Byrne, Kerry Brown, Mark Weitz, Ysanne Spevack, and Kevin Dippold to do a tour under the band name Spirits in the Sky.

 In 2011 she sang a duet with Curt Smith from Tears for Fears for a song by The Shadow Bureau titled "Don't Give Yourself Away", and was responsible for some of the artwork for Peter Murphy's video of "I Spit Roses."

 Strawberry co-wrote and produced a song "Dancing in the Sunshine" for Disney television show Phineas and Ferb for the episode "Just My Luck".

 In 2012 she began working as a producer, video director, editor, and colorist.
-Some of her work includes Kat Von D "I Am Nothing" Director, Production Designer, Editor, Colorist, Peter Murphy "I Spit Roses" Illustrator, Smashing Pumpkins "Cyr" Director/Editor, and AFI "Tied To A Tree" Director/Editor.
+Some of her work includes Kat Von D's "I Am Nothing" as director, production designer, editor, colorist; Peter Murphy's "I Spit Roses" illustrator; Smashing Pumpkins's "Cyr" director/editor; and as AFI's "Tied To A Tree" director/editor.

 In 2017 she co-directed and edited a 41 minute psychedelic silent art film titled Pillbox accompanying Billy Corgan's record Ogilala.
-Later that year she also directed a live solo performance of Corgan playing songs from Ogilala and Smashing Pumpkins that was released under the title 'Neath the Darkest Eves'.
+Later that year she also directed a live solo performance of Corgan playing songs from Ogilala and Smashing Pumpkins that was released under the title Neath the Darkest Eves.

+The year 2018 marked a significant shift in Strawberry's creative focus as she assumed the role of creative director and content producer for The Smashing Pumpkins' Shiny and Oh So Bright Tour.
+In this capacity, she oversaw all content creation and directed all filmed content for over 30 songs, leading ambitious animation and art projects.

 Live Concert Work

-In 2018 Strawberry was brought on as Creative Director for the Smashing Pumpkins Shiny And Oh So Bright Tour, and the 30th Anniversary Series Mini-Tour.
+2018: Co-Executive Producer, Creative Director: Smashing Pumpkins, Shiny And Oh So Bright Tour, and the 30th Anniversary Series Mini-Tour.